-The amount of hair removed is closely related with the number of teeth the thinning shear has.
+The amount of hair removed is closely related to the number of teeth the thinning shear has.
 Thinning shears usually remove somewhere between 40 – 70% of the hair in one or two passes.
-The amount of hair removed is related to both the number of teeth and the length of the scissor.
+The amount of hair removed is related to both the number of teeth and the length of the scissors.

 A 6” scissor that has 26 teeth will remove up to 70% of the hair in two passes, while a 5” shear that has 23 teeth will remove approximately 40% of the hair in a single pass.
 If you want to have the possibility to create versatility in a haircut design, you should use at least 2 different thinning shears.